How are sex toys made at Délices Défendus?

 Not quite, but we've done the hardest part! 💪

-If you have followed all the steps, then you are almost done.
+If you have followed all the steps, then it's almost over.

-Now comes the final step in creating the toy: crosslinking , the transformation of liquid silicone into a solid sex toy.
+Now comes the final stage in the toy's creation: cross-linking , the transformation of liquid silicone into a solid sex toy

-In reality, it has already started the moment we mix the silicone and the catalyst.
-But for professional toys, we use a silicone that takes several hours to set , unlike the silicone you can buy online, like in kits to make your own sex toy, which take on average 15-20 minutes !
+In reality, the curing process begins as soon as the silicone and catalyst are mixed.
+But for professional toys, a silicone that takes several hours to cure is used, unlike the silicone you can buy online, such as in DIY sex toy kits, which takes an average of 15-20 minutes !

-A long crosslinking process allows us to take our time degassing and pouring!
+A long curing process allows us to take our time with degassing and pouring!
 The more time we take, the fewer... bubbles there are!

 The advantages of using an oven: